Aveer had spent the last two days pretending Aarav didn't exist.

 those tears weren't just about the past.

-They were about me.
+They were about him.

 To be continued...